Medal Mounting War Medals and Replica Medals WWI, WWII, post-World War 2 New Zealand & British Commonwealth

 See the simple price schedule below to calculate the price per number of medals to be mounted.
 All are fitted with new ribbon, and polished for a lifetime of regular use at ANZAC Day parades, formal occasions, civic functions, funerals and suchlike.

-Full Size Medals GST Inclusive Price Schedule, as from 1 July 2017.
+Full Size Original Medals Mounting GST Inclusive Price Schedule, as from 1 August 2018.

 FREE - Fastening Medals to Garment